-Tell us about your complaint and how you think it could be resolved by contacting your Relationship Manager or by calling us on 0800 072 3572 (+44 173 346 2267 from abroad), 24 hours a day, seven days a week.
+Tell us about your complaint and how you think it could be resolved by contacting your Private Banking Manager.

 We will try to resolve your complaint by the end of the third working day after you contact us.

-If we can't do this, we will write to you within five working days to tell you what we have done to resolve the problem, or let you know when you can expect our full response.
-We will also tell you the name and contact details of the person or team dealing with your case.
+If we can't do this, we will write to you within five working days to tell you what we have done to resolve the problem, or let you know when to expect our full response.
+We will tell you the name and contact details of the person or team dealing with your case.